livio-zanardo/peoplebudget/README.md

         touch .env
         ```

-  4. Using .env.example as a template fill out all fields (replace angle brackets)
+  4. Using .env.example as a template, copy fields in your .env and fill out all fields (replace angle brackets)
   5. Run npm setup script

         ```sh